Uninett/daas-apps/genomics/sparkcaller/README.md

 Keep in mind that the tools which are not present in the configuration file will be skipped.

+An example of a configuration file where the entire pipeline is executed, is provided in the repo.

 The name which GATK uses for the tool is used as the key.
 The following keys are valid: